Star & Crescent Self Sealing Jar

 Sarah Tyson Rorer (Mrs. S. T. Rorer) was an American food writer and pioneer in the field of domestic science or housekeeping.
 Rorer has been described as the first American dietitian.

-Mrs. Rorer was born at Richboro, Pennsylvania, and was the daughter of a pharmacist.
+Mrs. Rorer was born in Richboro, Pennsylvania, and was the daughter of a pharmacist.
 She received her early education in East Aurora, New York, and was educated in cooking at the New Century School of Cookery, Philadelphia.
 After she completed school, she herself became a teacher of cooking and dietetics at the New Century Club.
-In 1884 she founded the Philadelphia School of Cookery.
+In 1884, she founded the Philadelphia School of Cookery.
 In the course of her career, Mrs. Rorer gave many cooking exhibitions, some of them at the Pennsylvania Chautauqua where she was President of the Women’s Auxiliary Board.
 Her most famous demonstrations were at the St. Louis World’s Fair of 1904, where she was a director and manager of the East and West Pavilions.

 Mrs. Rorer was also the editor and part-owner of Table Talk from 1886 to 1892, was an editor of Household News from 1893 to 1897, then was a member of the staff of the Ladies Home Journal until 1911 when Good Housekeeping secured her services.

-Support Images: Lot 153: STAR & CRESCENT SELF SEALING JAR, Rare Pint Size, Aquamarine, Closure: Original drop-on zinc cap with original milk glass liner.
+Support Images: Auction Lot 153: STAR & CRESCENT SELF SEALING JAR, Rare Pint Size, Aquamarine, Closure: Original drop-on zinc cap with original milk glass liner.
 Appearance: Shiny glass.
 Condition: No damage including a good ground lip with very little flaking.
 Embossing: Strong.
 Base: “PATENTED DECR 10TH 1896” Age: Late 1800s.
 Availability: Extremely rare in this small size and a beautiful specimen – Greg Spurgeon, North American Glass

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann